Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Introduction

-Previous analytical results \cite{strogatz} show that synchronization of oscillator lattices is not possible in the thermodynamic limit for odd coupling functions (such as the Kuramoto sine coupling \cite{kuramoto1984,kuramoto_book}).
-Viewing the oscillator array as an evolving interface, we show this lack of synchronization to be a consequence of so-called super-rough kinetic roughening \cite{dassarma}, whereby the local slopes along the interface only stabilize upon saturation, which requires finite sizes \cite{schroeder93,lopez}.
+Previous analytical results \cite{strogatz} show that synchronization of oscillator lattices is not possible in the thermodynamic limit for odd coupling functions.
+Viewing the oscillator array as an evolving interface, we show this lack of synchronization to be a consequence of so-called super-rough kinetic roughening \cite{dassarma}, whereby the local slopes along the interface only stabilize upon saturation \cite{schroeder93,lopez}.
 Moreover, the odd symmetry of the coupling function becomes the condition for which synchronization features the precise scaling behavior of the EW model with so-called columnar noise, known as the Larkin model in the context of elastic interfaces in disordered media; see, e.g., Ref.~\cite{purrello} and references therein.
-For non-odd (namely, an undefined parity of the) coupling functions, on the other hand, we show that synchronization becomes possible for arbitrarily large systems \cite{ostborn}, leading to the growth of faceted interfaces (oscillator arrays) where the slopes stabilize earlier \cite{ramasco} and whose fluctuation statistics is given by the TW distribution, as for the celebrated KPZ equation.
-The large-scale effective description is now given by the KPZ equation with columnar noise, which however is not in the universality class of the celebrated KPZ equation due to differences in e.g.\ scaling exponent values \cite{szendro}.
+For generic coupling functions, on the other hand, we show that synchronization becomes possible for arbitrarily large systems \cite{ostborn}, leading to the growth of faceted interfaces (oscillator clusters) where the slopes stabilize earlier \cite{ramasco}.
+The large-scale effective description is now given by the KPZ equation with columnar noise, which however is not in the universality class of the celebrated KPZ equation \cite{szendro}.
 Different synchronous dynamics thus map into different surface growth models.